-Chicago is perhaps the international hub of architecture, and the John Hancock Center should be an essential stop on your trip to this “City by the Lake”.
+Chicago is perhaps the international hub of architecture, and 875 North Michigan Avenue building should be an essential stop on your trip to this “City by the Lake”.
 Don’t go home without taking an exhilarating trip to the top and experiencing the incredible panoramic views available at 360 CHICAGO!
 Even after you descend back to earth, you’ll still feel your head is somewhere in the Chicago clouds.

 From the Kennedy Expressway exit at Ohio Street (both Ohio exits are eastbound only) and go east to Michigan Avenue.
 At Michigan, take a left (north), then carry on to Delaware Street then turn right (one-way heading east).
 Unload at the first building entrance.
 The escalator in the Delaware lobby will bring you straight to the Hancock Observatory entrance.